nicklansley/nick-stable-diffusion/README.md

 ## API

-The API is a simple RESTful API that can be used by the UI to send requests to the backend.
+The API is a simple RESTful API that can be used by the UI to send requests into the application.
-I will document it here but for a quick glance, look at the go() function in the frontend's index.js file and see its fetch() call.
-Good luck setting this up on your PC - let me know how you get on.
+It is documented here (Postman compatible): https://documenter.getpostman.com/view/10078469/2s7Z7Zou9h

 ## Safety Catch / NSFW images